sandraschi/notion-mcp/README.md

 ### Prerequisites

-- Python 3.8+
+- Python 3.11+
 - Notion account with integration token
-- Claude Desktop Pro with MCP support
+- Claude Desktop Pro with MCP support (or Cursor with MCP)
+- FastMCP 2.14.1+

 ### Installation